 Do you have the right travel policy in place for 2021?

-It may be tempting to return to the travel policy you had in place prior to COVID-19, however it’s important to recognise that the business travel landscape has drastically altered - and your policy needs to adapt to match these changes.
+It may be tempting to return to the travel policy you had in place prior to COVID-19, however it’s important to recognize that the business travel landscape has drastically altered - and your policy needs to adapt to match these changes.

 Taking the time to review and refine your travel policy in line with the current environment will underpin a confident return to travel.
 This is also the time to leverage the opportunity to address potential legacy leakage and compliance issues.
 No matter what stage of a policy review you are at, there are key questions you need to ask of your travel program.
 The most important focus should be ensuring your policy has a level of flexibility you may not have previously considered.

-Refine your Travel Policy in 4 simple steps
+Refine your Travel Policy in 4 Simple Steps

 - Review your policy stakeholder group and decide whether this needs to expand to include departments not previously involved?

 - Review current approval workflows.
 Do you require an additional approval layer in the short to mid-term.
-Should you provide a framework whereby travellers can decline a requirement to travel, eg for personal reasons, health concerns.
+Should you provide a framework whereby travelers can decline a requirement to travel, eg for personal reasons, health concerns.

 - Consider incorporating risk rating review within the approval process (ensure you have access to local and global COVID-19 status by city and country).

-Health and hygiene protocols
+Health and Hygiene Protocols